Spencerx/book-old/NGrams/index.md

 Colorless green ideas sleep furiously, for instance, contains five
 unigrams: “colorless”, “green”, “ideas”, “sleep”, and “furiously”.
 Of course, this is not very informative, as these are just the words that form the sentence.
-In fact, N-grams start to become interesting when n is two (a bigram) or greater.
+In fact, n-grams start to become interesting when n is two (a bigram) or greater.
 Let us start with bigrams.

 # Bigrams